brandur/sorg/content/drafts/postgres-reads.md

-that most of the time these reads will be served from a replica, but occasionally from the primary (`default` in Sequel) as replication falls behind or the `observer` hasn't performed its work loop in some time:
+that most of the time these reads will be served from a replica, but occasionally from the primary (`default` in Sequel) as replication falls behind or the `observer` hasn't performed its work loop in a while:

 ```
 $ forego start | grep 'Reading ride'